 - Achieving savings targets when service demand is rising, and recruitment and retention is very challenging. - Limited ability for further investment in commercial property with new borrowing restrictions in place.
-Government policy change has affected the Council's ability to undertake prudent 'yield' investments. - The impact of the Government's business rate funding review and Fair Funding review is likely to reduce retained business rates and increase risk; negative grants are still on the agenda.
+Government policy change has affected the Council's ability to undertake prudent 'yield' investments. - The impact of the Government's business rate review and funding review is likely to reduce retained business rates and increase risk; negative grants are still on the agenda.

-- Property this is an increasingly important revenue stream in the Council's budget, so the risk of rent loss due to void periods must be evaluated. - Environment Act implications on the cost of the waste contract with uncertainty about government funding. - The end of the waste contract and Capita contract within the MTFS period presents risks and opportunities.
-The Council must plan its lead in times and resources sufficiently. - Project management and governance to ensure capital schemes and projects are adequately resourced and overseen.
-Need to attract external funding where possible. - Reliance on Council Tax increase, Planning and Building Control income are set or limited by the Government. - The unknown economic impact on inflation and interest rates - Cost of living and its economic impact on the council's community, businesses, and residents this is leading to a higher demand for services, the need for closer monitoring of debts and a greater demand for hardship funds. - Recruitment and retention impact on services and cost of agency cover. - · Heightened cybercrime risk with the cost of insuring and defending against the risk materialising.
+- Property this is an increasingly important revenue stream in the Council's budget, so the risk of rent loss due to void periods must be evaluated. - Environment Act implications on the cost of the waste contract with uncertainty about government and HCC funding. - Project management and governance to ensure capital schemes and projects are adequately resourced and overseen.
+Need to attract external funding where possible. - · Reliance on Council Tax increase, planning and building control income are set or limited by the Government. - The unknown economic impact on inflation and interest rates - Cost of living and its economic impact on the council's community, businesses, and residents this is leading to a higher demand for services, the need for closer monitoring of debts and a greater demand for hardship funds. - Recruitment and retention impact on services and cost of agency cover. - · Heightened cybercrime risk with the cost of insuring and defending against the risk materialising.